HamzaLabib/NEXChallenge_Hamza/README.md

 KeyboardMovement(): Handles horizontal and vertical movement based on player input using the WASD or arrow keys.
 Jump(): Manages the player's ability to jump when the jump key is pressed and the player is grounded.
 RotateToMouseCursor(): Rotates the player to face the direction of the mouse cursor.
-Die(): Disables player controls and triggers the end-game UI when the player dies.

 Interactions:
-Interacts with GameManager to notify it of player death.
 Uses Unity's Input class to listen for key and mouse inputs.
 Interacts with Rigidbody for physics-based movement.